eclipse-iceoryx/iceoryx/QUALITY_DECLARATION.md

 ### ABI Stability Within a Released ROS Distribution [1.v]/[1.vi]

 iceoryx aims to be ABI/API-stable for MINOR and PATCH releases for maintaining ROS releases.
-For ROS integration are release branches with the same policies like the `master` branch maintained for long-term support.
+For ROS integration are release branches with the same policies like the `main` branch maintained for long-term support.

 ## Change Control Process [2]